It’s easy to stop dieting for a moment—and harder to stop dieting for a string of moments in a row.

 When you think you’ve “slipped”

 or your mother comments on your food,

 or you start dating someone new,

-can you navigate triggering situations and emotions—like fear, insecurity, or self-doubt—without desperately grasping for the next diet, or another attempt at control?
+can you navigate triggering situations and emotions—like fear, insecurity, or self-doubt—without desperately grasping for the next diet or another attempt at control?

-Too often we forget that dieting itself is a coping mechanism—perhaps just as much a coping mechanism (or more so) than emotional eating—although we don’t often acknowledge it as such, because we mistakenly think the eating is our core problem, despite clear evidence that dieting lies at its root.
+Too often we forget that dieting itself is a coping mechanism—perhaps just as much a coping mechanism (or more so) than emotional eating—although we don’t often acknowledge it as such, because we mistakenly think the eating is our core problem, despite clear evidence that restriction lies at its root.

 Want to stop diet-binge cycling for good?
 Start with these videos.